Sheepheerd/Sheepheerd/README.md

 ### Sheepheerd

-"the code speak for itself" - Hans Niemann
+"the code speaks for itself" - Hans Niemann

 :wq